 When we developed conscious faculties, we were already programmed and we started to think thoughts that were in harmony with our programs.

-For 400 years, Jesuits have told people: “Give me a child until he is 7 and I will show you the man”.
-That is programmable period and whoever programs your mind, they can control your outcome because 95% of your life after your age 7 is a program.
+Dr. Bruce Lipton says that Jesuits know that the best because for 400 years they have told people: “Give me a child until he is 7 and I will show you the man”.
+That is a programmable period and whoever programs your mind, can control your outcome because 95% of your life after your age 7 is a program.

 2. After 7 years of life, it learns by habituation/repetition

-Our beliefs and habits are formed through repetition of information.
-We create our habits by thinking the same thoughts, having the same feelings and following the same routines every day.
+Our beliefs and habits are formed through the repetition of information.
+We create our habits by thinking the same thoughts, having the same feelings, and following the same routines every day.